alanng10/class-lang/Docue/Article/Sand/a.md

 The plat layers below System in info tech stack arch.

 Sand is used to make system programming modules.
+Sand is not used to make abstract for effect.

 Sand modules sources has port.
 The port source file has file name "Sand.Port".